clampist/aisuite/README.md

 `aisuite` makes it easy for developers to interact with multiple Gen-AI services through a standardized interface.
 Using an interface similar to OpenAI's, `aisuite` supports **chat completions** and **audio transcription**, making it easy to work with the most popular AI providers and compare results.
 It is a thin wrapper around python client libraries, and allows creators to seamlessly swap out and test different providers without changing their code.

 All of the top providers are supported.
-Sample list of supported providers include - Anthropic, AWS, Azure, Cerebras, Cohere, Google, Groq, HuggingFace, Ollama, Mistral, OpenAI, Sambanova, Watsonx and others.
+Sample list of supported providers include - Anthropic, AWS, Azure, Cerebras, Cohere, Google (Vertex AI & REST API), Groq, HuggingFace, Ollama, Mistral, OpenAI, Sambanova, Watsonx and others.

 To maximize stability, `aisuite` uses either the HTTP endpoint or the SDK for making calls to the provider.